Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 Filter Parameter Verification Schemas
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Filter Parameters are validated and checked for any surprises using :ref:`param_schema`

 .. note::
-    In prior versions of Ascent, the ``verify_params`` method was used to allow the filter creator to verify the expected parameters and parameter types before the filter is executed.
+    In prior versions of Ascent, the ``verify_params`` method was used to allow the filter creator to define parameter verification and surprise checking for each individual flow filter.
-    This method now by default will refrence the ``param_schema`` and execute both parameter validation and surprise checking againts the defined schema.
+    This method now by default will refrence the ``param_schema`` defined in the filter interface and execute both parameter validation and surprise checking againts the defined schema using :ref:`param_schema`

 Execute
 """""""